 An integrated language arts course focusing on 19th and 20th century authors/poets in American Literature.
 Students will develop organizational and group skills through projects and presentations.
 Evaluating literary elements and developing reading strategies will be accomplished through an in-depth study of the following classics: The Scarlet Letter by Nathaniel Hawthorne, To Kill a Mockingbird by Harper Lee, The Wave by Todd Strasser, and Tuesdays with Morrie by Mitch Albom.

-\10th Grade English Literature Class - One semester Prerequisite: None
+10th Grade English Literature Prerequisite: None

-167B HONORS AMERICAN LITERATURE II S - 1 CR
+167B HONORS 10TH GRADE ENGLISH Y - 1 CR

 Accelerated 131B course scholars will be challenged to be more independent and be prepared to discuss the classics on a deeper level.
 Higher expectations and extra projects required.
 10th Grade English Literature Class Prerequisite: Teacher approval